-Weak ejaculation refers to a reduction in the amount of semen a person ejaculates or a reduction in the force of the ejaculation.
+Weak ejaculation refers to a reduction in the amount of semen a person ejaculates or a reduction in the pressure of the ejaculation.
 Doctors may also call weak ejaculation delayed or inhibited ejaculation.

 Experiencing periodic weak ejaculation is rarely cause for concern.
 However, consistent changes to a person’s ejaculation may warrant a visit to the doctor.

 The underlying cause of weak ejaculation may be physical or psychological.
 In some cases, both factors may be involved.

 This article outlines the potential causes and symptoms of weak ejaculation.
 We also discuss treatments and provide information on when to see a doctor.

 Weak ejaculation occurs when semen does not come out with pressure.
 A person can have both the sexual stimulation and desire to ejaculate but experiences either or both of the following symptoms:

 - reduced force of ejaculation